gmetzker/serverless-plugin-lambda-dead-letter/README.md

 ## How do I use it?

-Dead letter settings are assigned via a new `deadLetter` property nested under the function.
-The property name `deadLetter` was used rather than `deadLetterConfig` so that future internal implementations of `deadLetterConfig` that will most likely be directly supported by CloudFormation natively will not conflict.
+Dead letter settings are assigned via a new `deadLetter` property nested under a function in a `serverless.yml` file.
+The property name `deadLetter` was used rather than `deadLetterConfig` so that future internal implementations of `deadLetterConfig`, that will most likely be directly supported by CloudFormation natively, will not conflict.

 There are several ways to inform the plugin how you want to wire up the DLQ.